PrestaShop/docs/src/content/1.7/modules/sample_modules/order_view_page_new_hooks/_index.md

 The module will add the following components:

  - User Signature card below the Customer card.
+ - Additional action buttons in the main buttons bar.

 While creating this component you will learn how to:

+ - Create a module with namespace thanks to composer
  - Use Doctrine (https://devdocs.prestashop.com/1.7/modules/concepts/doctrine/)
  - Use Repository classes extending Symfony EntityRepository (https://symfony.com/doc/3.4/doctrine/repository.html)
  - Use Symfony services (https://devdocs.prestashop.com/1.7/modules/concepts/services/)